ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/setprchsreq.md

 If RAM price is greater than `maximum_uos_payment` transaction reverts.

+If token factory is inactive transaction reverts as well.

 `memo` - a string of no more than 256 characters. useful for parsing on a backend.

 ## Action Parameters